Church of St. Louis of the French (Moscow): 21st century

 In June–October 2017, work was carried out in the temple to replace the roof and restore the facades.
 In May–October 2018, large-scale work was carried out to restore the interior of churches.

 Currently, due to the fact that the third historical Catholic church in Moscow - the Church of the Holy Apostles Peter and Paul in Milyutinsky Lane was never returned to the Church, in the Church of St. Louis hold services as the parish of St. Louis (mainly French- and English-speaking), and the parish of the Holy Apostles Peter and Paul (mainly Russian-speaking).

 The Church of St. Louis of the French is a symbol of Catholicism in Russia, and freedom and religious tolerance.
-It was visited by General de Gaulle in 1944 and on 3 December 1964, and also by Konrad Adenauer, Lech Walesa and Jacques Chirac, and other political and religious figures.
+It was visited by General de Gaulle in 1944 and on 3 December 1964, and also by Konrad Adenauer, Lech Wałęsa and Jacques Chirac, and other political and religious figures.